Practical

 Over the past century, thousands of tree-ring chronologies have been developed worldwide that combined cover much of the Holocene, the most recent geological epoch.
 This global tree-ring network can be used to study climate history, forest history, and human history, as well as their interactions.
 As such, dendrochronology sits at the policy-relevant nexus of climate systems, ecosystems, and human systems.

 In her inaugural lecture, Prof. Valerie Trouet will discuss how her research contributes to and builds on the global tree-ring network to study past climate variability and to put recent anthropogenic climate change in a long-term context.
 She will show how her research has focused not only on past mean climate, but also on climate extremes - such as drought, hurricanes, and wildfires - and climate dynamical patterns, such as the jet stream.
-She will further outline her future research plans and how they will contribute to our improved understanding of the extraordinary climate and ecosystem situation in which we find ourselves.
+She will also outline the research she plans to develop at VUB and how it can improve our understanding of the exceptional climate and ecosystem conditions we face today.

 About Valerie Trouet